Beagle Dog

 All About Beagle Snores (& Other Noises)

-We performed a Poll to ask Beagle readers, "Does your Beagle snore?"
-A whopping 86% answered "Yes!".
+We sent out a Poll to ask Beagle readers, "Does your Beagle snore?"
+A whopping 86% answered "Yes!", with 55% stating that it happens on a regular basis.
 We received many comments such as "like a train!" and "louder than my husband!".

 Here, you will read about Beagle snoring.
 You will find out: